 SSA 540 (Revised), Auditing Accounting Estimates and Related Disclosures gave rise to conforming amendments in SSA 230 in August 2019.
-These amendments are effective for audits of financial statements for periods beginning on or after 15 December 2019.

 SSA 315 (Revised 2021), Identifying and Assessing the Risks of Material Misstatement gave rise to conforming amendments in SSA 230 in December 2021.
 These amendments are effective for audits of financial statements for periods beginning on or after 15 December 2021.